Turning to Lathe for Cylindrical Parts

 Soup cans and salt shakers, water bottles and flower pots—these shapes are what lathes are all about.
 Milk cartons and picture frames?
 Not so much.
 Protolabs does offer a variety of materials to work with, such as aluminium, brass, low carbon steel, stainless steel, steel alloy, and titanium.

-Size wise, we’ll tackle parts up to 75mm in diameter by 228mm long, and as small as 4 mm diameter by 1.5mm long.
+Size wise, we’ll tackle parts up to 73mm in diameter (sometimes up to 74mm, geometry dependent) by 228mm long, and as small as 4 mm diameter by 1.5mm long.
 Sharp conical points are okay, as long as the angle is greater than 30 degrees.
-No promises on ballpoint pen prototypes, or models of soda straws.
+No promises on ballpoint pen prototypes, or models of drinking straws.

 As mentioned earlier, our new lathes have milling capability.
 Drilling a side hole or milling a flat is well within their means, as long as that feature is parallel or perpendicular to the long axis of the part.
 No angled holes yet, sorry.
 Any milled grooves should be wider than 1.2mm, but because all of our lathes are equipped with a Y-axis, we can machine slots or holes off-centre (within reason).

 Need your company’s name engraved on the parts?
-Raised text is best, but we can machine most any lettering as long as the line width and character spacing measures at least 0.5mm across.
+Indented text is best with milling, but on a lathe raised text is best.
+We can machine most any lettering as long as the line width and character spacing measures at least 0.5mm across.
 Small holes don’t scare us off, nor do threads.
 In fact, we’ll drill radial holes down to 2mm and axial holes half that size.
 Likewise, we support a range of internal and external UNC, UNF, and metric threads.

 If you’ve previously used our machining service, you may find that turned surfaces are smoother and more round than their milled counterparts.
 Milled features may have visible tool marks, but we can bead blast these surfaces to give them a matte finish and knock down any small burrs that remain after the machining process.